Lenox, Iowa

 Lenox is a city in Taylor and Adams counties in the U.S. state of Iowa.
 The population was 1,339 at the time of the 2020 census.

 History

-Lenox got its start in the year 1871, following construction of the Chicago, Burlington and Quincy Railroad through the territory.
+Lenox was established in 1872, following construction of the Chicago, Burlington and Quincy Railroad through the territory.
+The settlement was incorporated on July 2, 1875.

+According to The Des Moines Register, residents of Lenox and nearby New Market in Taylor County recall sundown town ordinances to restrict the presence of people of color.
+Helen Janson, Taylor County Historical Society president, stated, "Lenox was violently opposed to blacks.
+It was well-known."